adh1rajsingh/trip-script/README.md

 - [**Live Site**](https://trip-script.adh1raj.me/)

 > **Note**: Most of the UI (Tailwind) and some React stuff was done by my good friend Claude.
-It also helped me in many small bits and pieces in structuring and understanding Next.js and also in writing thise Readme.
-My goal was to finish a full-stack project and deploy it to submit to the Boot.dev hackathon and practice the backend skills I learned at Boot.dev, so I mainly worked on the backend with the goal to learn Next.js and practiced some React though.
+It also helped me in many small bits and pieces in structuring and understanding Next.js and also in writing this Readme.
+My goal was to finish a full-stack project and deploy it to submit to the Boot.dev hackathon and practice the backend skills I learned at Boot.dev, so I mainly worked on the backend with the goal to learn Next.js and also practiced some React.
 This project is very much incomplete from my vision, and I will constantly be working on it to make it better.
 I Hope you like it!

 ## Features